dalynsw/bustake-site/docs/language.md

 Array is a container type of value which contains other values.
 The value can be in different types.
 Examples: `[1,2,'hello',4]` or `[1.01, [1, 2], -3, 'hello',true, 4]`

 ### object
 An object is a container of a value.
 You can think of an object as a box which contains a value.
-A value can have type of `string`, `number`, `boolean` and `array` and other built-in objects `audio`, `ivr` and it can be saved into a box which is an object and this object can be referenced by the object.
+A value can have type of `string`, `number`, `boolean` and `array`.
+The value can be saved into a box which is an object.
+The object can be referenced.
 Objects can only be created by the `assignment` statment and the `fetch` statement.
+The built-in object `auduio` is created by the audio statement.
+The built-in object `ivr` is created by the ivr statement.
+The built-in objects can be reference by the `name` attribute.

 ```object
 a = 'hello world'; //a is a string object